Why was Michael Oher put in a conservatorship by his 'Blind Side' family? Experts call case 'troubling' and 'disturbing.'

 What does it mean that Oher was placed in a conservatorship?
 What is each side saying?
 And how do legal experts view Oher's explosive allegations?
 Here's everything you you need to know about the shocking scandal.

-Oher being placed a conservatorship makes 'no sense,' experts agree
+Oher being placed in a conservatorship makes 'no sense,' experts agree

 In the lawsuit, which has been viewed by Yahoo, Oher claims he was essentially tricked into entering into a conservatorship.
 A conservatorship is a court order that appoints someone, in this case the Tuohys, to oversee the financial affairs of a minor or a person who is incapacitated.